-Email address: {brmt2,sjy}@eng.cam.ac.uk (Blaise Thomson and Steve Young).
+E-mail addresses: brmt2@eng.cam.ac.uk (B. Thomson), sjy@eng.cam.ac.uk (S. Young).

-Commercial dialogue systems are typically implemented by flowcharting system prompts along with possible user responses (Pieraccini and Huerta, 2008).
+Commercial dialogue systems are typically implemented by charting system prompts along with possible user responses (Pieraccini and Huerta, 2008).
 The system is represented as a graph, sometimes called the call flow, where nodes represent prompts or actions to be taken by the system and the arcs give the possible responses.
 Formally, the system is therefore a Finite State Automaton (FSA).
-This approach has been effective commercially because it is straightforward to implement and system prompts can be designed to elicit highly restricted user responses.
+This approach has been the most effective commercially because prompts can be designed to elicit highly restricted user responses.
 However, the resulting dialogues can become frustrating for users as their choice is severely limited.
 Further problems arise when speech recognition and understanding errors occur.
-In some cases, the system might accept information that is in fact incorrect and elaborate error detection and correction schemes are then required to recover from this.
+In some cases, the system might accept information that is in fact incorrect and elaborate error detection and correction schemes are required to deal with this.
 As a result, commercial SDSs are seldom robust to high noise levels and require significant effort and cost to develop and maintain.

-Researchers have attempted to overcome these issues of robustness and development cost in various ways, many of which fall into two categories.
+Researchers have attempted to overcome these issues in various ways, many of which fall into two categories.
 The first is to model dialogue as a conversational game with rewards for successful performance.
 Optimal action choices may then be calculated automatically, reducing the costs of maintenance and design as well as increasing performance.
-These models have largely been based on the Markov Decision Process (MDP), as for example in Levin et al. (2000); Walker (2000); Scheffler (2002); Pietquin (2004) and Lemon et al. (2006).
+These models have largely been based on the Markov decision process (MDP), as for example in Levin et al. (2000), Walker (2000), Scheffler (2002), Pietquin (2004) and Lemon et al. (2006).
 The choice of actions for a given internal system state is known as the policy and it is this policy which MDP models attempt to optimise.

-A second avenue of research has been to use a statistical approach to modelling the uncertainty in dialogue.
+The second avenue of research has been to use a statistical approach to model uncertainty in the dialogue.
 This allows for simpler and more effective methods of dealing with errors.
-Pulman (1996); Horvitz and Paek (1999) and Meng et al. (2003) all suggest early forms of this approach.
-These statistical systems view the internal system state as representing a set of beliefs about the state of the environment.
-The true state of the environment is hidden and must be inferred from observations, usually via Bayesian inference.
+Pulman (1996), Horvitz et al. (1999) and Meng et al. (2003) all suggest early forms of this approach.
+These statistical systems view the internal system state as its beliefs about the state of the environment.
+The true state of the environment is hidden and must be inferred from observations, often using Bayesian networks (BN).
 The environment state is often separated into different components, called concepts, each of which has a set of possible concept values.
 Sometimes these concepts are called slots.

-More recently, there have been several attempts to combine the use of statistical policy learning and statistical models of uncertainty.
+More recently, there have been several attempts to use statistical policy learning and statistical models of uncertainty simultaneously.
 The resulting framework is called the Partially Observable Markov Decision Process (POMDP) (Roy et al., 2000; Williams and Young, 2006b; Bui et al., 2007).
-Figure 1 shows how this framework compares to those suggested previously.
-The attention of this paper is focussed on the lower half of this figure.
+Fig. 1 shows how this framework compares to those suggested previously.
+This paper is concerned with the lower half of the figure; those models which use a statistical model of uncertainty.